eth-cscs/firecrest-training-2023/use-case-UI/README.md

 ## Goal of the exercise

-Create a Web UI application on Python (Flask) to interface HCP services at CSCS In the repository, the file `src/client.py` provide a number of functions to be completed with pyFirecREST or FirecREST API.
+Create a Web UI application on Python (Flask) to interface HCP services at CSCS In the repository, the file `src/client.py` provides a number of functions to be completed with pyFirecREST or FirecREST API.
-This functions are the ones that has the `*_with_f7t` prefix.
+These functions are the ones that have the `*_with_f7t` prefix.

 Follow the Configuration guide to adapt your client credentials to the app.